-- (b) Upon request, the university will provide UFF with a report that includes the salary floors determined for the previous academic year according to the process laid out in 12.4(b) and 12.6(a) for each position within the bargaining unit and filled by an in-unit Employee. - 12.7 Starting Salary.
+- (f) Upon request, the university will provide UFF with a report that includes the salary floors determined for the previous academic year according to the process laid out in 12.7(a), (b), (c), and (d) for each position within the bargaining unit and filled by an in-unit employee. - 12.8 Starting Salary.
 All bargaining-unit positions will be hired at a starting salary commensurate with their experience.
-It is expected that those salaries will typically be within 15% of Employees within that unit at a similar rank and/or experience level.
-In exceptional cases, bargaining-unit positions may be hired at a salary above that range contingent on extraordinary experience and extramural funding. - 12.8 Grievability.
-The only issues to be addressed in a grievance filed pursuant to this Agreement (Article 11) alleging violation of this Article are whether there is unlawful discrimination pursuant to state or federal law, or whether there is an arbitrary and capricious application of the provisions of one or more sections of this Article. - 12.9 Increases Contingent on Receipt of New Recurring/Non-Recurring Funds.
+It is expected that those salaries will typically be within 15% of employees within that unit at a similar rank and/or experience level.
+In exceptional cases, bargaining-unit positions may be hired at a salary above that range contingent on extraordinary experience and extramural funding. - 12.9 Grievability.
+The only issues to be addressed in a grievance filed pursuant to this Agreement (Article 11) alleging violation of this Article are whether there is unlawful discrimination pursuant to state or federal law, or whether there is an arbitrary and capricious application of the provisions of one or more sections of this Article.

+12.10 Increases Contingent on Receipt of New Recurring/Non-Recurring Funds.
 Unless the University chooses to fund the increases, and in the event the University does not receive sufficient new legislative or performance funding to fund the salary increases, they shall become void and re-opened for negotiations by the parties.

-ARTICLE 13 - BENEFITS
+ARTICLE 13 BENEFITS